Jawar Mohammed

 Jawar Mohammed (Jawaar Mahammad; ግእዝ፡ ጃዋር መሐመድ born 12 May 1986) is an Ethiopian political analyst and activist.
 One of the founders of the Oromia Media Network (OMN), Jawar was a leading organizer of the 2014–2016 Oromo protests.
-He has been credited with toppling the incumbent government in February 2018 and bringing Abiy Ahmed to power.
+He has been credited with toppling the incumbent government in February 2018 and helping bring Abiy Ahmed to power.
+After 2019, he emerged as one of the leading opponents to the government of Abiy Ahmed in Ethiopia, who accused him of terrorist activities.

 Early life and education

 Jawar Mohammed was born on 12 May 1986 in the Dhumuga, Arsi Province bordering Hararghe.
 His father was Arsi Oromo, of Muslim faith, while his mother an Orthodox Christian; the inter-religious union was novel but gained acceptance within the community.
 Jawar describes his father as non practicing Muslim and Communist while his paternal grandfather was officially Muslim but seemed atheist.
 In contrast to his Christian grandparents who he describes very religious Orthodox Christians.
 He regularly attends Church with his Lutheran wife.

 Jawar began his formal education at a Catholic school in Asella.
 He attended secondary school in Adama until 2003, when he was awarded a scholarship to study at the United World College of South East Asia in Singapore, from which he graduated in 2005.
 He described his experience at the UWC as awakening his consciousness to his own Oromo identity.
 He graduated from Stanford University in 2009 with a degree in political science, and acquired a Master's in human rights from Columbia University, in 2012.

 A street was named after Jawar Mohammed in Asella in which he ceremoniously received by his fans.